 Loss of Eligibility for Individual Coverage.
-Your coverage in this plan will be terminated when your eligibility for an individual policy ends.
-You will lose eligibility for coverage in this plan when any one of the following situations occurs.
+When your eligibility for an individual policy ends, your coverage in this plan will be terminated as of the date you lose eligibility.
+Your eligibility for coverage in this plan under an individual policy ends when: